 Astrodon 31mm Stromgren Y: 12x900" -20C bin 1x1

-The gradient present in the images can be removed using DynamicBackgroundExtraction with the settings detailed in the following screenshots.
+The gradient presents in the images can be removed using DynamicBackgroundExtraction with the settings detailed in the following screenshots.
 Although the gradients are different in each image, I have used the same DBE instance which worked perfectly well in all of them.
 I could also have applied DBE after combining the channels.

-Using ChannelCombination tool generate the RGB image
+Using the ChannelCombination tool to generate an RGB image

-Non linear stretch using MaskedStretch tool.
+Non linear stretch using the MaskedStretch tool.

-MorphologicalTransformation to red channel protecting wiht starmask:
+MorphologicalTransformation to the red channel protecting stars with a starmask:

-MorphologicalTransformation to green channel protecting wiht starmask:
+MorphologicalTransformation to the green channel protecting the stars with a starmask:

-MorphologicalTransformation to blue channel protecting wiht starmask:
+MorphologicalTransformation to the blue channel protecting stars with starmask:

-Join the channels using ChannelCombination tool
+Join the channels using the ChannelCombination tool.

 I will also perform star reduction to the big stars protecting the images with the previous star_mask and applying MorphologicalTransformation